ImBlakeDoyle/js_final_assignment/README.md

 >>5.
 Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?

-Skills and understanding improved throughout the project, particularly in react and redux (understanding the use-cases for redux and benefits of it) materialize, how the back-end ties into the front-end, and testing.
+Skills and understanding improved throughout the project, particularly in react and redux (understanding the use-cases for redux and benefits of it) material UI, how the back-end ties into the front-end, and testing.